Last updated: April 12, 2023

-This policy describes the requirements for all UW classified employees in nonpermanent and intermittent positions considered classified non-union or represented by SEIU 925, WFSE, SEIU 1199, WSNA or Inlandboatmen’s Union, subject to collective bargaining.
+This policy describes the requirements for all UW classified employees in nonpermanent and intermittent positions considered classified non-union or represented by SEIU 925, WFSE, SEIU 1199, WSNA or Inlandboatmen’s Union.
 Professional staff temporary positions and student hourly positions follow separate practices.

 Unless a collective bargaining agreement states otherwise, nonpermanent positions may be used when: